ianstormtaylor/is-hotkey/Readme.md

 ### `is-hotkey`

-A simple way to check whether a browser event matches a hotkey.
+A simple way to check whether a browser event matches a Hotkey.

 <br/>